BIO: Angela Lee Morel grew up in the Midwest and resides there still. She’s married to a wonderful guy, has two beautiful children, and two dogs.

 interview by Marcia Peterson

-WOW: Congratulations on your first place win in our Fall 2014 Flash Fiction competition!
+WOW: Congratulations on your first place win in our Winter 2013 Flash Fiction competition!
+After reading your entry, it’s hard to believe that you haven’t been writing for very long.
 What inspired you to enter the contest?